scala-native/scala-native.g8/README.md

 You can install LLVM and Clang from their APT repository:
 * [Installation script for Debian Jessie]

-In case the LLVM APT repository is down, you can install LLVM and Clang from sources.
-Observe that the installation of LLVM requires CMake version 3.4.2 or superior.
+In case the LLVM APT repository is down, you have two choices:

+* Install pre-built binaries from LLVM website for your platform
+    * Under section "Download LLVM 3.8.0", look for section [Pre-Build Binaries]

+* Build from sources
     * [Installing CMake from sources]
     * [Installing LLVM and Clang from sources]

 #### Installing libgc-dev
 ```bash